|Minutes and matters arising from previous meetings|

 2. Declarations of Interest

-3. Minutes and matters arising from previous meeting
+3. Minutes and matters arising from previous meetings

-- The minutes of the meeting on 28 October 2021 were agreed.
+- The minutes of the previous meeting held on 27 October 2022 were agreed.

 4. Report from the Authority Chair